JJGO/hyperlight/README.md

 ### Dynamically hypernetizing modules

 HyperLight supports **dynamic** HyperModule creation using the `hypernetize` helper.
-We need to specify what parameters we want to remove fromt the module and convert to `ExternalParameter` objects.
+We need to specify which parameters we want to remove from the module and convert to `ExternalParameter` objects:

 ```python
 >>> from torch import nn